Loading

 interview

 Q1.
-Scenario: You need to build a machine learning model to predict house prices based on features like area, bedrooms.
+You need to build a machine learning model to predict house prices based on features like area, bedrooms.
 Which Python library would you use?
 What submodule contains regression models?

 Scikit-learn (sklearn) is the go-to library.
 For regression: from sklearn.linear_model import LinearRegression.
 It provides consistent API: .fit(), .predict(), .score().
 Also includes preprocessing, cross-validation, metrics.

 Q2.
-Scenario: Load the iris dataset from sklearn.datasets.
+Load the iris dataset from sklearn.datasets.
 Print its feature names and target names.
 Convert to DataFrame for easier viewing.

 Scikit-learn provides optimized, well-tested implementations, consistent API, extensive documentation, and integration with other scientific Python libraries.
 It includes tools for model selection, preprocessing, and pipelines, saving development time and reducing errors.